-- The cost of transporting the student does not exceed the amount annually established by the State.
+- The cost of the transportation must not exceed the annual maximum expenditure set by law each year ($1000).

 In instances where the non-public school transportation cost will exceed the amount annually established by the State, then the parent, guardian or other person having legal custody of the student shall be eligible for aid-in-lieu (payment in the amount established by the State).

 Responsibilities of The Parents or Legal Guardians of Non-public School Students

 1. It is the responsibility of the parents or legal guardians of a non-public school student to annually obtain the B6T Application for Non-public School Transportation from the administrator of the non-public school in which the student is enrolled.